282075uwr/TFHUB_DLP/README.md

 Other libraries (mentioned in the .ipynb notebooks) can be installed if necessary.

 1. We introduce the reader to the TensorFlow Hub.
 TensorFlow Hub is a repository of trained machine learning models ready for fine-tuning or/and deploying.
-We do that by showing the example of image segmentation.
+We do that by showing the example of object detection.

   Full .ipynb file is available under the next link: